See All Projects

 Expedify

-A career discovery platform that helps students explore real-world roles through task-based reflection and personal preferences, while providing all-round perspectives from real practitioners and using a co-op model to maximize long-term student benefit.
+A career discovery platform that helps students explore real-world roles through task-based reflection and personal preferences, while providing all-round perspectives from real practitioners and using a co-op model to maximise long-term student benefit.

 How it work